 Another option is to go to a dental teaching hospital in the UK.
 These nationwide programmes allow undergraduates to gain clinical experience and education while under the close supervision of experienced dentists and dental surgeons.
 Refer to our free implants guide for a list of dental schools around the country offering free dental care, although not always implants.

 Some schools offer these services free while others charge a reduced price for treatment.
 They are a good way to access affordable teeth implants and other dental care in the UK.
-Dental schools are understandably popular among people who can't afford private dental costs, though, so don't be surprised if you find yourself on a long waiting list!
+Dental schools are understandably popular among people who can't afford private dental charges, though, so don't be surprised if you find yourself on a long waiting list!

 It's also normal for treatment at dental schools to take longer than if you visited an experienced dentist.
 Longer and more frequent appointments may be a small price to pay to receive the work you need free of charge, though.

 Appeal to a charity